iAmG-r00t/alx-system_engineering-devops/0x00-shell_basics/README.md

 16. [Clean Emacs](./101-clean_emacs) A script that deletes all files in the current directory that end with the character `~`.
 17. [Tree](./102-tree) A script that creates the directory `welcome/`, `welcome/to/` and `welcome/to/holberton`.
 18. [Life is a series of commas, not periods](./103-commas) A script that lists all the files and directories of the current directory separated by commas `,`.
-- [19.
-File type: Holberton](./holberton.mgc) Create a magic file `holberton.mgc` that can be used with the command `file` to detect `Holberton` data files always contain the string `HOLBERTON` at offset 0.
+19. [File type: Holberton](./holberton.mgc) Create a magic file `holberton.mgc` that can be used with the command `file` to detect `Holberton` data files always contain the string `HOLBERTON` at offset 0.